RedX1000/OpenLogger/README.md

 #### Report bugs or questions, message me 🙂 -> Discord: RedX1000#3655
 #### RuneApps forum page: https://runeapps.org/forums/viewtopic.php?pid=4751

+* *NOTE: This project is currently in maintence mode.
+There are plans for new features but are not a priority.
+If something breaks due to jagex updates or if there are bugs, message me on Discord..*

 * *NOTE: Legacy Interface mode works, but I don't test with it often, so use at your own risk, and report any crashes and bugs.* <br>

 * *NOTE: When reporting a crash, please take a screenshot of the loot window and send it to me.
 Use Windows Key + Shift + S, Lightshot, or Gyazo to take the screenshot to avoid distortion.*